Community news for York, Chester and Lancaster counties, Sept. 8, 2016

 Fundraisers

+▪ Covenant Presbyterian Church Women of the Church will host a yard sale, 8 a.m.-2 p.m.
+Saturday at the church at the corner of Celanese and Mount Gallants roads, Rock Hill.
+Spaces are available for $25.
+Call the church at 803-366-8223.

-▪ The York Cougar Band will host an all-you-can-eat shrimp fry 3-8 p.m.
-Saturday and 11 a.m.-8 p.m.
+▪ The York Cougar Band will host an all-you-can-eat shrimp fry 11 a.m.-8 p.m.
 Sunday at York Middle School.
 Plates are $10, adults; $5, ages 5-10; and free, age 4 and under.
-Plates include shrimp, hushpuppies, slaw, and french fries or baked potato.
+Plates include shrimp, hush puppies, slaw, and french fries or baked potato.
 Dine-in or takeout.

+▪ The Rock Hill chapter of AARP will host an Alzheimer’s Association “Walk to the End” fundraiser 4-9 p.m.
+Tuesday at Bob Evans, 520 John Ross Parkway, Rock Hill.
+Bob Evans will donate to 15 percent of the evening’s sales to the Alzheimer’s Association.

+▪ Rotary Club of Lake Wylie will host Wylie LakeFest 2016, 6-9:30 p.m.
+Saturday at the Red Fez Shrine Club outdoor pavilion, 16600 Red Fez Club Road, Charlotte.
+Tickets, $25 in advance and $30, at the door.
+Active military and first responders get and 2-for-1 special.
+The event features food, beer and wine, entertainment and silent auction.
+For information go to www.wylielakefest.org or call 803-517-2190.

 Meetings